 Himalayan salt has been used for centuries, appearing in various products from beauty to healthcare.
 A more recent discovery however is its effect on the dry-ageing meat to create an exceptionally flavoursome product.
-Through in the factory here at Simon Howie, our Himalayan salt chamber allows us to do just that for our foodservice customers, delivering beef products that are a cut above the rest.
+Through in the factory here at Simon Howie, our Himalayan salt chamber allows us to do just that for our foodservice customers and local shops, delivering beef products that are a cut above the rest.

 Our dry-ageing chamber contains a solid wall of Himalayan salt from the Punjab region of Pakistan.
 Stacked in translucent bricks of various red, orange and pink shades, it makes for great photos as you can see!
 Put simply, the salt particles and the meat react over time to create a unique quality, tenderness and flavour of meat.
 Through ionisation, if you want to get technical!
 Himalayan rock salt is excellent for its purifying and flavour-enhancing abilities, so this is the perfect environment for the ageing process to take place.